 |

-Minimum riding ability: Competent rider.
-Fit and capable of riding at all paces confidently.
-Varying terrain, in the saddle for several hours for several days.
+You should be a competent rider, fit and capable of riding at all paces confidently.
+Varying terrain, in the saddle for several hours on most days.

 Passport and Visa Requirements: